-- background levels and threshold values2 for the chemical assessment of groundwater bodies have been changed (in 2016), and non-relevant metabolites of active pesticides are no longer taken into account - a water scarcity and drought risk analysis was included as an additional chapter - the flood risk analysis now includes a preliminary flood risk assessment - a proposal for the delimitation of surface water protected areas in the context of drinking water abstraction was included an analysis on climate change and adaptation describes the expected climate scenarios and their impact on water
+- the delimitation of surface water bodies has been modified: ditches are no longer considered as water bodies.
+An adapted framework of standards and protection for ditches will be developed. - background levels and threshold values for the chemical assessment of groundwater bodies have been changed (in 2016), and non-relevant metabolites of active pesticides are no longer taken into account - a water scarcity and drought risk analysis was included as an additional chapter